Heuristics

 Authors: Kenny Baas-Schwegler, Andrea Magnorsky, Andrew Harmel-Law

-Submitter: Kenny Baas-Schwegler
+Submitter: Kenny Schwegler

 How do we resolve conflicts between a team's desire for local implementation convenience and broader architectural principles?